Swin Transformer for Fast MRI: Experiments and Results

 \subsection{Datasets}

-In this work, the Calgary Campinas multi-channel (CC) dataset~\citep{Souza2018} and the Multi-modal Brain Tumour Segmentation Challenge 2017 (BraTS17)~\citep{BraTS17_1,BraTS17_2,BraTS17_3} dataset were used for the experiment sections.
+In this work, the Calgary Campinas multi-channel (CC) dataset\footnote{https://sites.google.com/view/calgary-campinas-dataset/mr-reconstruction-challenge}~\citep{Souza2018} and the Multi-modal Brain Tumour Segmentation Challenge 2017 (BraTS17)\footnote{https://www.med.upenn.edu/sbia/brats2017/data.html}~\citep{BraTS17_1,BraTS17_2,BraTS17_3} dataset were used for the experiment sections.

-For the CC dataset, 15360 slices of 12-channel T1-weight brain 2D MR images were randomly divided into training, validation and testing sets (7680, 3072, and 4608 slices respectively), according to the ratio of 5:2:3.
+The available data of the CC dataset contains 67 cases of three-dimensional (3D), 12-channel (117 scans), T1-weighted, gradient-recalled echo, 1 mm isotropic sagittal acquisitions.
+Acquisition parameters were TR/TE/TI = 6.3ms/2.6ms/650ms (93 scans) and TR/TE/TI = 7.4ms/3.1ms/400ms (74 scans), with 170 to 180 contiguous 1.0-mm slices and a field of view of 256mm $\times$ 218mm.
+The original CC dataset provides a hybrid $(x, k_y, k_z, C)$ structure ($x$: read-out direction; $y$: phase-encoding direction; $z$: slice-encoding direction; $C$: channels), where inverse Fourier transform is performed in the read-out direction.
+These 3D hybrid data were uniformly zero-filled in the phase-encoding direction to $256 \times 256$, and turned into 3D image space volumes by 2D iFFT on the $k_y-k_z$ plane.
+We randomly chose 40 cases for training, 7 cases for validation and 20 cases for testing, according to the ratio of 6:1:3 approximately.
+In each case, we chose 100 2D slices near the centre along the read-out direction (sagittal view).

-For the BraTS17 dataset, we applied the brain data with reference segmentation results (280 3D brains in BraTS17 official training dataset), including both higher and lower grade glioma.
-280 3D brain data were divided into training, validation and testing set (235, 20, and 30 3D brains respectively), and cropped to $152 \times 192 \times 144$ volumes (slice, height and weight, respectively).
+For the BraTS17 dataset, we applied the brain data with reference segmentation results (280 3D volumes in BraTS17 official training dataset), including both higher and lower grade glioma.
+These multi-modal scans contain native T1-weighted (T1), T1-contrast enhanced (T1CE), T2-weighted (T2), and T2 Fluid Attenuated Inversion Recovery (FLAIR) data.
+These 280 3D brain data were divided into training, validation and testing set (235, 20, and 30 cases respectively), and cropped to $152 \times 192 \times 144$ volumes (slice, height and width, respectively).
+For each case, we used 100 slices near the centre in the training stage to avoid invalid data, i.e., slices that are totally dark or with little information, for training.